cloudblog004/fantasticfoodies/content/en/posts/3236-step-by-step-guide-to-make-homemade-one-pot-vegetarian-black-bean-chicken-and-amp-rice.md

 <!--inarticleads2-->

-##### Instructions to make One-Pot Vegetarian Black Bean Chicken &amp; Rice:
+##### Instructions to make One-Pot Vegetarian Black Bean Chicken & Rice:

 1. Place uncooked rice into pot and add enough water for the rice to cook.
 In a mixing bowl combine black bean paste, salt, garlic, cooking wine, sugar, chilies, oil, and chicken.
 Mix well.
 Pour mixture on top of rice.
 Layer bok choy on top.
 Cover and bring to a boil.
 Turn off heat.
 Keep covered and let rest for approximately 15-20 mins.
 Stir thoroughly and serve.
 1. Ready to serve and ENJOY!

-So that's going to wrap it up with this special food one-pot vegetarian black bean chicken &amp; rice recipe.
+So that's going to wrap it up with this special food one-pot vegetarian black bean chicken & rice recipe.
 Thank you very much for your time.
 I'm sure you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!